moderninterpreters/markup/README.md

 First, there's all that double-quotes that becomes hard to track.

-Second, and more importantly: There are hundreds of templates and HTML snippeds on the internet that are hard to copy-paste into your project if you have to transform them into CL-WHO structures.
+Second, and more importantly: There are hundreds of templates and HTML snippets on the internet that are hard to copy-paste into your project if you have to transform them into CL-WHO structures.
 Time is money.

 Finally, it's already hard to hire Lisp engineers.
 Don't you want to